Wendi Cleckner, CPM LM

 Hanifah Muhammad, Naturopathic Physician, Midwife

-Greetings Family, I am Hanifah!
-I am a daughter, sister, mother, wife&widow, auntie, doctor, herbalist, acupuncturist, educator, community advocate and student midwife.
-I am originally from New Jersey, but moved to Phoenix, Arizona in 2005 to pursue an education in Naturopathic Medicine, and begin my journey to becoming a doctor, midwife and community healer.
-And oooooo weeeeee has it been a whopper of a journey.
+Hanifah is a daughter, mother, wife and widow, educator, herbalist, acupuncturist, community advocate, and student midwife.
+Originally from New Jersey, she moved to Phoenix in 2005 to pursue education in naturopathic medicine and begin her path as a doctor, midwife, and community healer.

 Shakari (Shea) Lockett, Birthworker